spiceai/cookbook/azure_openai/README.md

 This recipe demonstrates how to use Azure OpenAI models for vector-based search and chat functionalities with structured (taxi trips) and unstructured GitHub data.

+To reduce GitHub API requests and Azure embedding usage, the sample accelerates at most **10 closed issues** and **16 Markdown files** from `docs/dev/`.
+The `refresh_sql` limits in `spicepod.yaml` bound the embedded rows, and the file connector's `include` pattern restricts downloads to developer documentation.
+Increase these limits or broaden the pattern only when your API quotas allow it.

 ## Prerequisites

 - Ensure you have the Spice CLI installed.
 Follow the [Getting Started](https://docs.spiceai.org/getting-started) guide if you haven't done so yet.